 The food and…the beer!

 The food in Strasbourg is an experience in itself.
 Many restaurants serve traditional Alsace food, and I particularly enjoyed my experience at La Corde à Linge.
 Situated in La Petite France, this restaurant offers traditional Alsace dishes: spätzle, kelsch, choucroute, missele, knacks, and much more!
 I took a fried muenster cheese served with bread and choucroute (pickled cabbage cooked in wine) with, of course, a traditional Alsace beer.
 Delicious!

 The Maison Kammerzell is right next to the Cathedral Notre Dame de Strasbourg.
-What is impressive about this is is that it was built in 1427!!
-It is now a restaurant and hotel, but it is worth it to simply take a look at this magnificent building of the medieval times.
+What is impressive about this is that it was built in 1427!!
+It is now a restaurant and hotel, but it is worth it to simply look at this magnificent building of medieval times.

 Parc de l’Orangerie

-Strasbourg is not a big city, so you can pretty much visit all the main points of interest by walk.
-Otherwise, there is also the tramway that you can use.
+Strasbourg is not a big city, so you can visit all the main points of interest on walking.
+Otherwise, there is also a tramway that you can use.
 So from the Cathedral, you can walk for about 30 minutes through the city to go to Parc de l’Orangerie.
-Strasbourg is also known as the capital of Europe, and it is also where you can find the European parliament.
-Thus, on your way to the Parc de l’Orangerie, you will notice embassies from all around the world, as well as the Palais Rohan and Palais du Rhin.
+Strasbourg is also known as the capital of Europe, and it is also where you can find the European Parliament.
+Thus, on your way to the Parc de l’Orangerie, you will notice embassies from around the world, as well as the Palais Rohan and Palais du Rhin.

 This is it for this post about Strasbourg!
-I hope you enjoyed and it convinced you to discover this beautiful town.
-Each French regions are unique, and Alsace is definetly one of my favorite.
+I hope you enjoyed it and it convinced you to discover this beautiful town.
+Each French region is unique, and Alsace is one of my favorites.
 Finally, I have heard that it is even more magical during Christmas as Strasbourg is known as the capital of Christmas with its Christmas market.
 If you have been to Strasbourg, leave me a comment about your experience, I would love to read it:)